Activated carbon tablets: instructions for adults and children for cleansing, price and reviews. Activated carbon - instructions for use

 Bleeding of the mucous membranes of the gastrointestinal tract

-Simultaneous use of antitoxic drugs, along with activated charcoal
+Simultaneous use of antitoxic drugs, along with activated carbon

-Today, many doctors consider activated charcoal to be a relic of the past, as more modern and safer means have been created.
+Today, many doctors consider activated carbon to be a relic of the past, since more modern and safe means have been created.

-Polysorb is one of a number of sorbent agents that has a beneficial effect on the intestinal microflora (which is important for the child's body).
-The drug is excreted from the body without a cumulative effect.
+Polysorb is one of a number of sorbing agents that has a beneficial effect on the intestinal microflora (which is important for the child’s body).
+The drug is excreted from the body without having a cumulative effect.

 This is an effective sorbent that acts in the intestinal lumen, which quickly and effectively binds and removes toxic substances and pathogens present in the intestines and bloodstream.
-This drug also has a positive effect on the restoration and normalization of the functions of the liver and kidneys, stimulates the immune system.
+This drug also has a positive effect on the restoration and normalization of liver and kidney functions, and stimulates the immune system.

 Analogues

-There are no analogues of activated charcoal with the same active substance, however, thanks to modern medicine, preparations have been developed that have a similar sorbent effect:
+There are no analogues of activated carbon with the same active substance, however, thanks to modern medicine, drugs have been developed that have a similar sorbing effect:

 Polysorb